ramblingbarney/verbose-pancake/README.md

 * Acceptance criteria:
   * name - Name must be unique

-### Add to Cart Feature/Issue Page
+### Add to Cart Feature Page

-* As a logged in user I want to be able to add 2 different products to the cart and the number of products in the cart shown on the navigation page will be 2
+* As a logged in user I want to be able to add 2 different Features to the cart and the number of Features in the cart shown on the navigation page will be 2

 * Acceptance criteria:
   * Cart Number = 2

+### Cart Checkout Payment Feature Page

+* As a logged in user I want to be able to add 1 or more Features to the cart, click onto the Checkout page and make a payment

+* Acceptance criteria:
+  * Cart contains at least 1 Feature
+  * Checkout Charge shows the total of the Features selected in the Cart
+  * After entering valid credit card details, clicking 'Pay'
+  * Message 'Success!
+We've charged your card!' is shown

+### Cart Checkout Payment Failed Feature Page

+* As a logged in user I want to be able to add 1 or more Features to the cart, click onto the Checkout page and fail to make a payment when an incorrect credit card number is used

+* Acceptance criteria:
+  * Cart contains at least 1 Feature
+  * Checkout Charge shows the total of the Features selected in the Cart
+  * After entering valid credit card details, clicking 'Pay'
+  * Message 'Your card number is incorrect.' is shown

 ### Add New Feature/Issue Area Page